-The center is named after Zoma Shifferaw, a budding Ethiopian artist who passed away from cancer in 1979.
-It was first presented to the public in 2012 during the Giziawi #1, one of the premier public art festivals in the country.
+The center is named after Zoma Shifferaw, a well known Ethiopian artist who passed away from cancer in 1979.
+It opened to the public in 2012 during the Giziawi #1, one of the premier public art festivals in the East African country.

-Elias Same, the brain behind the organization, has taken the time to position it as the ultimate center for contemporary art.
-Himself an artist, and having featured at the Santa Monica Museum of Art in a solo exhibition in 2009 dubbed Eye of the Needle, Eye of the Heart, Elias took his time—about seven years—to build ZCAC.
-His relentless efforts are now showing significant results.
+Elias Same, the brain behind the organization, has taken the time to position it as the ultimate center for contemporary art in East Africa.
+Himself an artist, Same was featured at the Santa Monica Museum of Art in a solo exhibition in 2009 dubbed Eye of the Needle, Eye of the Heart.
+He then took his time—about seven years—to build ZCAC, and his relentless efforts are now showing significant results.

 Together with Meskerem Assegued, they have built what The New York Times described as a ‘voluptuous dream, a swirl of ancient technique and ecstatic imagination.”

 As the center reaches out to more upcoming artists, it continues to show the world what Africa can produce.
-It intends to remain a living piece of art even as it embraces the rediscovering of new eco-friendly art concepts, a brush stroke at a time. ■
+Its goal is to remain relevant as it embraces and discovers new eco-friendly art concepts, a brush stroke at a time. ■